dart-lang/site-www/src/codelabs/async-await/index.md

 Before you begin this codelab, you should:

+* Have programming experience in another language
+* Know basic syntax in Dart
-* Have some experience writing asynchronous code.
-(For example, send a request to a server and handle the response)
+* Have some experience writing asynchronous code in another language

 When you finish this codelab, you'll know the following: